apelPi/tennisVideoAnalysis/README.md

 You can train your own models using the provided notebooks and your dataset.

+## TODO
+- [x] Add pose detection model using OpenPose
+- [ ] Add inference from ball tracking into the RNN being used for pose detection
+- [ ] Work on the website to finish the BTP project.

 ## Notes

 - The system expects videos to be annotated with shot types and frame indices for training.